oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``handle`` parameter is expected to be an integer which represents a pointer to a valid service context handle.
 This value is only used in the python-oracledb Thick mode.
 It should be used with extreme caution.
+The default value is 0.

 .. function:: Time(hour, minute, second)